Amines NEET Questions and Answers Pdf

 (4) Aniline

-3. Which of the following reactions is appropriate for converting acetamide to methanamine ?
+3) Which of the following reactions is appropriate for converting acetamide to methanamine?

-(1) Hoffmarnn hypobromamide reaction
+(1) Hoffmann hypobromamide reaction

 (2) Stephens reaction